Pagwin-Fedora/website/content/blog/universal_proc_tut.md

 <a href="./#2" name="2">2</a> - most programming languages have certain specifications on what you can name your variables and there's also reccomended ways you should name your variables and both of these can vary per language so you should probably read their documentation for specifics but for my purposes I'm gonna stick to [camelCase](https://en.wikipedia.org/wiki/Camel_case) using only english letters as I'm unaware of any non-esoteric programing languages which disallow such naming

-<a href="./#3" name="3">3</a> - python will call foreach loops just for loops but most languages call them foreach loops
+<a href="./#3" name="3">3</a> - some programming languages will call foreach loops just for loops but most languages call them foreach loops